 PMP Certification: A Beginner's Guide (3rd Edition)

-A third text is highly recommended, but not required: PMP Exam Prep, Latest Edition, by Rita Mulcahy.
+A third text is highly recommended, but not required: Head First PMP, Latest Edition, by Jennifer Greene and Andrew Stillman.
 This text is purchased by the student.

 Instructor Pat McDonald is a Certified Project Management Professional (PMP) and IBM Certified Professional Senior Project Manager.
 She has over six years experience as a project manager and internal consultant.
 She has held various management and leadership positions in the following business industries; federal government, aerospace, banking, telecommunications, and information technology.
 Patricia has a bachelor's degree in accounting from the University of Missouri-St. Louis, and M.B.A. from Southern Illinois University, and a George Washington University Master's Certificate in project management.